Please, if you are accepted as a camp cook and for any reason need to withdraw, notify the Cook Coordinator as soon as

 The Hiking Camp Cook is responsible for managing and organizing the kitchen as well as preparing breakfasts and dinners for the 20 people in camp.
 The cook is assisted by the campers, as determined by the camp duty roster, for meal preparation, cleanup, and hauling water.
 Listed below are specific duties.

 Attend meeting of camp leaders and cooks (if held) to review preparations.
 Attend pre-camp meeting to explain menus and preparation to participants.
 At the pre-camp meeting participants decide whether they want borscht, minestrone or lentil soup for the first night’s dinner and also choose between veggie or meat chilli and veggie or meat pasta sauce.
 If salmon loaf is chosen for a dinner it must be server for Monday.
-They also can choose between chocolate cake or chocolate pudding for one of the desserts.
+They also can choose between chocolate cake or chocolate zucchini for one of the desserts.

 A duty roster is prepared by lottery to assign campers to assist with meal preparation, cleanup etc.

 Breakfast is at 7:00 am.
 The cook will need to start preparation by 6:00 am. or earlier.
 New cooks may have to start earlier to get their routine established.
 The helper should arrive at 6:30 am.

 Supper is at 6:00 pm.
 The cook needs to return to camp by 4:00 pm to start dinner.
 The helper will arrive at 5:15 pm to assist.

 Get the supper cleanup started as soon as possible so that lunch making, dishwashing, etc. can be completed before dark.
 Wash water should be put on to heat as soon as breakfast or supper cooking is finished.
 NOTE: The wash water does not need to boil.
 Helpers are responsible for clean-ups after breakfast and dinner.
 The cook should make sure that all items are cleaned and returned to their proper storage place.